Climate and Development

 Participants from a variety of academic and professional backgrounds are welcomed to be involved, and th study group intends to encourage a multi-disciplinary approach to dialogue of this important topic and in order to address the issue holistically.

-Any queries can be sent directly to Convenor Gerard Maguire at firstname.lastname@example.org.
+The convenor of this group is Gerard Maguire, Lecturer NUI Maynooth.
+Any queries can be sent directly to Gerard at email@example.com.
 Additionally, if you wish to become a member of this study group please send an email to the above with a short biography and briefly outline your interest in being part of the group.

 Gerard is a lecturer and doctoral candidate at NUI Maynooth in the fields of International Justice and Business Law.
 Gerard has acted as a Rapporteur for the Royal Irish Academy and has previously worked with Survival International on a research project focusing on the right to education of tribal children in their mother tongue.
 Gerard was appointed the 2019 recipient of the International Communities organisation Research Scholarship and is one of the founding members of The International Justice Network.
 He is a member of the management committee for An EU COST Action project relating to Global Atrocity Crimes and Justice Constellations.
 Gerard’s research interests are in the areas of Public International Law, International Human Rights Law, International Humanitarian Law, and Genocide Studies.
 His current research focuses on the rights of minorities and indigenous peoples.
 His interest in climate and development focuses on aspects including the relationship between indigenous people and the lands which the occupy.
 This includes current risks they face due to climate change, a focus on the traditional knowledge of many indigenous groups relating to land use and territory which has the potential to be a useful tool in the battle against climate change and the occurrence of solastalgia and the effects of this on indigenous communities and island states.